 Date: April – May 2025

-Role: Concept development and garden design
+Activity: Concept and design

 A NATURAL ANAMORPHOSIS

-A Reflection on Order and Chaos
+A reflection on Order and Chaos

-From Concept to Model
+From concept to model

 Avanti